Fellow Larabar fans: I've discovered a raw-er, superfoodier, organic version of those simple fruit-and-nut treats: Navitas Naturals Power Snacks.

-These grab-and-go Power Snacks are like Larabars — a favorite snack of mine that I've raved about before but with an extra nutritional boost.
+These grab-and-go snacks are like Larabars — a favorite snack of mine that I've raved about before but with an extra nutritional boost.
 Like Larabars, Power Snacks are made mainly with dates and nuts — with no processed sweeteners or other fats — for that pure, natural sweet-and-nutty combo.
-But unlike Larabars, which are made with just two to five ingredients, Power Snacks are made with about a dozen — with the additional ingredients being mostly superfoods growing in popularity like goji berries, chia, maca, lucuma and camu-camu.
-Plus, the Power Snacks are all raw and organic certified — a big plus for eco-foodies and rawgans alike.
+But unlike Larabars, which are made with just two to five ingredients, Power Snacks are made with about a dozen — with the additional ingredients being mostly superfoods like goji berries, chia, maca, lucuma and camu-camu.
+Plus, the Power Snacks are all raw and organic certified, a big plus for eco-foodies and rawgans alike.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.